brettChapman/Nimbus_Cluster/README.md

 Install dependencies on all nodes:

-Copy scripts singdep_per_node.sh and singdep.sh to your home directory
+Copy scripts singdep_per_node.sh and singdep.sh to your home directory.

 Run:
 ```